AndersSchmidtHansen/TheStartupJigsaw/README.md

 **The Founder(s) should...**

+- [x] not be terrified of starting a startup
 - [x] be more than 1, preferably between 2 and 3
 - [x] include a technical co-founder
 - [x] include a James Bond-ish co-founder ([#61](/../../issues/61))